ArvinoBoro/PortfolioSite/README.md

 - (5) https://www.w3schools.com/bootstrap5/bootstrap_navbar.php

 ## Instructions for Running Locally
-1. Make sure all the dependencies defined in package.json are installed, including Node JS.
-2. Open a terminal in administrator or sudo mode.
+1. Open a terminal with elevated privileges.
-3. Navigate to the bin directory in the project folder.
+2. Navigate to the project root directory.
+3. Install Node JS if not already.
+4. Install all the dependencies defined in package.json by running "npm install" in the root directory.
-4. Run the command "node server".
+5. Run the command "npm run start".
-5. Open a browser and enter "localhost:3000" in the URI bar (check your system for open ports and try those, if the site is unreachable).
+6. Open a browser and enter "localhost:3000" in the URI bar (check your system for open ports and try those, if the site is unreachable).

 ---
 **- Arvin**